dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

 Apply the changes introduced by an existing commit.

 Apply changes from existing commit and creates a new commit from the current HEAD.

-Works exactly like [`dolt cherry-pick` command](../../cli/cli.md#dolt-cherry-pick) on the CLI, and has the same notes and limitations.

 ```sql
 CALL DOLT_CHERRY_PICK('my-existing-branch~2');